 Whether the case is a car accident claim, a medical malpractice case, a premises liability case, a product liability case, nursing home negligence or a dram shop case, these types of closing argument references are not proper.

-The Rotatori Law Firm frequently files its civil personal injury cases in the Danbury, Waterbury and Litchfield Connecticut superior courts.
+The Rotatori Law Firm frequently files its civil personal injury cases in Stamford, Danbury, Waterbury and Litchfield Connecticut superior courts.